sinoj-k/User-Management-System/README.md

 ## How to Run
 1. Clone repository
-2. Configure MySQL in application.properties
+2. Configure PostgreSQL in application.properties
 3. Run `UserManagementApplication.java`